 Original Post November 2, 2014: A 2012 survey of the literature in the University of Maryland Law Review is available here.
 Some of the peer-reviewed research showing that concealed carry laws reduce violent crime is listed here.
-For those interested in seeing our debate with Scientific American over whether some of the studies listed below should be included in our list, please see the discussion available here.
-This list includes papers involve US data (whether broken down at the city, county or state level), which is preferable over arbitrarily picking some small portion of the country.
+This list includes papers using US data (whether broken down at the city, county or state level), which is preferable over arbitrarily picking some small portion of the country.
 A later review from July 2021 is available here.

 Crime, Deterrence, and Right-to-Carry Concealed Handguns, John R. Lott, Jr. and David B. Mustard, Journal of Legal Studies, 1997

 The Effect of Concealed Weapons Laws: An Extreme Bound Analysis by William Alan Bartley and Mark A Cohen, published in Economic Inquiry, April 1998 (Copy available here)

 The Concealed‐Handgun Debate, John R. Lott, Jr., Journal of Legal Studies, January 1998

 Criminal Deterrence, Geographic Spillovers, and Right-to-Carry Concealed Handguns by Stephen Bronars and John R. Lott, Jr., American Economic Review, May 1998

 The Impact of Gun Laws on Police Deaths by David Mustard, published in the Journal of Law and Economics, October 2001